Kandu kukulhu

-Kandu Kukulhu, also known as Tuna Curry, is a traditional Maldivian dish.
-Tuna fillets are rolled with spices and cooked in coconut milk.
+Kandu kukulhu is a traditional Maldivian dish, consisting of tuna fillets rolled with spices and cooked in coconut milk.

 Etymology

-Kandu Kukulhu literally translates as "chicken of the sea".
+Kandu kukulhu literally translates as "chicken of the sea".

 Method

 Tuna fillets are rolled with curry paste and tied together with a strip of coconut leaf.
 The curry is usually prepared overnight.
-It is then served with rice or roshi (flatbread).
+It is then served with rice or roshi, a flatbread.